Codecademy/docs/content/python/concepts/built-in-functions/terms/next/next.md

 27
 Python
 10

-> **Note:** As you can see there is no risk of overflowing the list, so no default parameter is needed.
+> **Note:** Since there is no risk of overflowing the list, a default parameter is not needed.